Signs & Symptoms

 - Becomes confused with directions or tasks

 Adults, you may need to take some time off work or study, caring for family and children, and reduce cognitively demanding tasks in the days immediately following a concussion.
 As symptoms gradually resolve you can begin to gradually reintroduce these activities.

 Parents, check in with the amount of school your child is attending and school work they are doing.
 If this isn’t back to usual levels, add in more study or homework every day as tolerated.

 Adapt your expectations to your child’s functioning.
 If they are overwhelmed with long instructions, or confused, use short simple sentences.
 Help them with rest breaks, a quiet study area, and any learning supports they needed.

-Recovery from concussion can be a difficult time in their life, but making a choice to deal with these things in a positive way will help them feel good about themselves.
+Recovery from concussion can be a difficult time, but making a choice to deal with these things in a positive way will be beneficial.

-Encourage your child to try a relaxation technique.
-There are lots to choose from – so choose one they are open to trying.
-Some include belly breathing, visualisation, and mindfulness practice.
+Practice a relaxation technique.
+There are lots to choose from –including belly breathing, visualisation, and mindfulness practice.